-So why the increase in the amount of women thinking they’re skin is more sensitive to product and other outside factors than others?
+So why the increase in the number of women thinking they’re skin is more sensitive to product and other outside factors than others?
 Believe it or not, it all comes down to your skincare regime.
-Most women who say they suffer from sensitive skin are actually experiencing sensitised skin (not sensitive skin!) due to aggressive use of skin-care products and skin treatments and there is a big difference between the two.
+Most women who say they suffer from sensitive skin are actually experiencing sensitised skin (not sensitive skin) due to aggressive use of skin-care products and skin treatments and there is a big difference between the two.

 Sensitive skin is a genetic predisposition found mostly in people with very fair skin — these people are prone to redness and reactions due to the fact that the skin is more delicate in make-up.
 Fair skin has lower amounts of pigment and blood vessels closer to the surface of the skin and a less effective protective outer layer on the skin’s surface, allowing irritants to penetrate the skin more easily and cause inflammation.
-Think itching, blisters, and break outs that probably wouldn’t occur in other skin types.
+Think itching, blisters, and breakouts that probably wouldn’t occur in other skin types.

 If you do have sensitive skin then you need to play it safe when using skincare products and going for treatments.
 Try not to use products that contain alcohol, formaldehyde, beta hydroxy acids, and retinoids.
 It’s also best to use fragrance-free products.
 As for cleansers, stick to gentle, mild cleansers that won’t strip the skin of its natural moisture.

 If you notice that certain products, ingredients, or procedures are causing your skin to feel sensitised then stop using them immediately and give your skin time to allow the skin barrier to build back up again.
 While this is happening switch to a gentle cleanser with anti-inflammatory properties and hydrate, hydrate, hydrate!
-Sensitised skin is often dehydrated and in serious need of moisture so whenever possible give your skin a much-needed drink or moisture.
+Sensitised skin is often dehydrated and in serious need of moisture so whenever possible give your skin a much-needed drink of moisture.